HotDB-Community/hotdb-documents/docs/en/v2.5.6/install-and-deploy.md

 8. The "Install Listener" switch is ON by default, that is, install the HotDB Listener component on the server where the data source is located.
 The Listener can be installed to solve the performance linear expansion problem of the compute node cluster mode.
 If the user does not use Listener temporarily, it can be OFF manually.

 9. "Listener port" is the start port of Listener.
 The default value is 3330, which can be modified manually.
 To deploy a Listener on a data source server, you need to configure an unoccupied port as the Listener port.
 Only one Listener can be deployed through cluster deployment on a data source server, that is, the same host name can only be configured with the same Listener port.
-If \"Install Listener\" is turned off, the \"Listener port\" will be grayed and cannot be edited.
+If "Install Listener" is turned off, the "Listener port" will be grayed and cannot be edited.

 10. "Listener service port" refers to the port where the compute node connects to the data source through the Listener.
 The default value is 4001.
 If a Listener needs to listen to multiple data sources, it needs to fill in different service ports for them.
-If \"Install Listener\" is turned off, the \"Listener service port\" will be grayed and cannot be edited.
+If "Install Listener" is turned off, the "Listener service port" will be grayed and cannot be edited.

 11. "Install HotDB Backup" switch is open by default, that is, install HotDB Backup on the server where the Data Source is.